LeaderPortfolio

 Early Life and Education

-Leonard Norman Stern was born on March 28, 1938, in New York City, to a Jewish family.
-His father, Max Stern, was a German-born businessman who had emigrated to the U.S. and established Hartz Mountain, a pet supply company.
-Leonard graduated from New York University (NYU) in 1957 with a Bachelor's degree and later earned an MBA from the Leonard N. Stern School of Business at NYU.
+Leonard Norman Stern was born in New York City on March 28, 1938.
+He is the son of Max Stern, a German immigrant who founded Hartz Mountain Corporation, a pet supply company.
+Stern graduated from New York University (NYU) in 1957 with a Bachelor of Science degree and earned an MBA from NYU's business school in 1959.

 Rise to Success